What is Capitalization Rate (Cap Rate)?

 The same apartment is on the market for $10,000,000 and has an NOI of $600,000.
 Use the following formula to calculate its cap rate.

 If market comps are selling at a 10% cap rate then the above asset could potentially be priced above market values.
 If the cap rate in the market are selling at 5% then this asset may be deemed undervalued and can potentially represent a good value for an investor.

 While determining a property’s cap rate is a great tool to help you value a property, it is not the only calculation that you should use.
-There are many factors can calculations that come into play such as Debt Yield Ratio, Cash-on-Cash Return, Debt Service Ratio and Cash Flow to determining if an asset is a good investment.
+There are many factors can calculations that come into play such as Debt Yield Ratio, Cash-on-Cash Return, Debt Service Ratio, and Cash Flow to determine if an asset is a good investment.